vividos/TaglierinaPanoramica/README.md

 https://github.com/dotnet/maui-samples/blob/main/8.0/SkiaSharp/SkiaSharpDemos/SkiaSharpDemos/Bitmaps/PhotoCropperCanvasView.cs

-The rest is a fairly standard Xamarin.Forms app, using some external libraries to keep code low.
+The rest is a fairly standard .NET MAUI app, using some external libraries to keep code low.

 Builds are done using GitHub actions: